 We spent many years cruising around the coastline of northern New Zealand.
 It was a great time but as we started to find ourselves regularly venturing back to the same places we decided that it was time to branch out in our activities.
 Walking or hiking was added, then we rediscovered cycling, got wings and started to venture further afield.

 After an 800km series of bike rides through Germany and France in 2013 we quit our full time jobs in June 2015 and spent the next six months on the road.
 More biking, walking and just discovering different places.
 We have now relocated to a smaller town and also have the time to enjoy other aspects of life including volunteering, particularly in the area of habitat restoration and digital communications.

-In 2017 we spent three months exploring many of the walking tracks and cycle ways here in New Zealand and in December we head off on another visit to South East Asia with time being spent in Northern Thailand then heading down the Mekong River into Laos before returning to finish our adventures in Cambodia that we last visited in 2015.
-Walking and cycling will again feature as part of our travels.
+In 2017 we spent three months exploring many of the walking tracks and cycle ways here in New Zealand and in December 2017 we headed off on another visit to South East Asia with time being spent in Northern Thailand followed by a slow boat ride down the Mekong River into Laos before returning to finish our adventures in Cambodia that we last visited in 2015.
+Walking and cycling were again feature of our travels.